Who Framed Roger Rabbit (franchise)

-Who Framed Roger Rabbit is a media franchise owned by The Walt Disney Company and Amblin Entertainment, that began with the 1988 film, Who Framed Roger Rabbit, itself based on a book titled Who Censored Roger Rabbit? by Gary K. Wolf.
+Who Framed Roger Rabbit is a media franchise that began with the 1981 novel Who Censored Roger Rabbit by Gary K. Wolf.
+It was adapted into a feature film in 1988, produced by Touchstone Pictures and Amblin Entertainment and distributed by Buena Vista Pictures.
+The film's success launched additional media including further books, animated shorts, comic books and video games.
+The franchise takes place in a world in which cartoon characters, known as "toons", co-exist with humans.

-The original film was released through Disney's Touchstone Pictures banner on June 22, 1988, and became a blockbuster hit.
-It brought a renewed interest in the Golden Age of American animation, spearheading modern American animation and the Disney Renaissance.
-It won three Academy Awards for Best Film Editing, Best Sound Effects Editing and Best Visual Effects and received a Special Achievement Academy Award for its animation direction by Williams.
-In 2016, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

-There's also media related to the 1988 film Who Framed Roger Rabbit, including books, three animated shorts, comic books, and video games.

 Books

 Who Censored Roger Rabbit?

 Who Censored Roger Rabbit? by Gary K. Wolf is the book on which the film is loosely based.
+ISBN 0-345-30325-3 It was released in January 1981.

 Who Framed Roger Rabbit

 Who Framed Roger Rabbit by Martin Noble is the novelization of the film of the same name.
+ISBN 0-352-32389-2 It was released in December 1988.

 Who P-P-P-Plugged Roger Rabbit?

 Who P-P-P-Plugged Roger Rabbit? is a humorous mystery novel written by Gary K. Wolf released in 1991 (ISBN 0-679-40094-X).
-The book is inconsistent with and so is neither a sequel nor a prequel to Who Censored Roger Rabbit? or the film adaptation by Disney.
+The book is inconsistent with and so is neither a sequel nor a prequel to Who Censored Roger Rabbit? or the film adaptation by Touchstone/Amblin.
 It could be considered a reboot.
 The original novel was retconned as a dream of Jessica, in chapter 12.

 The novel features the original main characters Roger Rabbit, Eddie Valiant, Jessica Rabbit, and Baby Herman.
 Their personalities conform to those established in the Who Framed Roger Rabbit film, such as Jessica's devotion to Roger and Roger's cartoony quirks such as his speech impediment.

 The story starts out with Eddie Valiant at the front door of Roger Rabbit's house.
 Almost immediately after he is let inside the house, Roger tells him about the upcoming Gone with the Wind toon adaptation and how he has a chance to play the lead as Rhett Butler.
 However, the Telltale News, a newspaper that tends to toons, prints an article about Jessica Rabbit and her relationship with Clark Gable.
-Introduced in this novel is Jessica's diminutive twin sister, Joellyn, who becomes Eddie's main love interest as he has broken up with his girlfriend.
-We also meet Eddie's sister, who is in a mixed-race marriage with a toon, and has three children with her toon husband.
+Introduced in this novel is Jessica's diminutive twin sister, Joellyn, who becomes Eddie's main love interest as he has broken up with his girlfriend, along with Eddie's sister, who is in a mixed-race marriage with a toon, and has three children with her toon husband.
 From here, the story branches out to the murders of Kirk Enigman (another candidate for the part of Rhett Butler), Baby Herman, and Dodger Rabbit (Roger Rabbit's evil cousin).